 Whether concept car made of 80% recycled plastic or a micro-home, the Milan design studio Mandalaki is on the pulse of the times

-Mandalaki was founded by three friends who met at the Industrial Design School: The studio combines analytical research and technical know-how with a love of design to create products that enrich everyday life.
-Essentiality and functionality are their main driving factors, as shown in each of their creations.
+Mandalaki was founded by three friends who met at the industrial design school: The studio combines analytical research and technical know-how with a love of design to create products that enrich everyday life.
+Essence and functionality are their main driving factors, as can be seen in each of their creations.
 We met the trio for you and talked about design & innovation.

 1. How can design influence our personal lives and could it be an engine for social change?

 Design can do a lot for our daily lives, good design makes objects user-friendly and responds to real needs.
 Good design enriches life with objects that are clear, essential and durable, and thus environmentally friendly.